KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_2.md

 4. Next you'll configure the application by adding several methods to it using **chaining**.

-  1. Ensure there is a blank line between the end of the close of the routing function and your cursor.
+  1. Ensure there is a blank line between the end of the close of the routing function (the routing function ends with a `});`) and your cursor.
 Type:

     {% label %}Atom | server.js{% endlabel %}
     ```js